Hölstein: Education

 In Hölstein about 835 or (40.3%) of the population have completed non-mandatory upper secondary education, and 257 or (12.4%) have completed additional higher education (either university or a Fachhochschule).
 Of the 257 who completed tertiary schooling, 66.1% were Swiss men, 20.6% were Swiss women, 9.3% were non-Swiss men and 3.9% were non-Swiss women.

 As of 2000, there were 21 students in Hölstein who came from another municipality, while 182 residents attended schools outside the municipality.

 Transport

 Hölstein is served by the Waldenburg narrow gauge railway, which operates a quarter-hourly train service to Liestal.
 At Liestal railway station, onward connection is made with the Swiss Federal Railway's services to Basel, Bern, Lucerne and Zürich.

-Notable residents
+Notable residents / Firms

 It is the birthplace of Liverpool F.C. full-back Philipp Degen.

+The Swiss watch company Oris (oris.ch) has been headquartered in Hölstein since it started in 1904.